rcs333/CLOMP/README.md

 Next you need to download a copy of the human genome.
 I use human genome hg38 (ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.27_GRCh38.p12).
 You want to download the two files that end in `_genomic.fna.gz` and `_rna_from_genomic.fna.gz` This may take quite a while to download.
 Then you need to unzip these two files.
 If you're trying to add other organisms or sequences to your host filtering download them now.
 Next you need to index your host genome.
 The final index will take about 25Gb on your drive and requires about 4Gb of RAM to build.
 I like to concatenate all of my host genome files, this isn't actually necessary but I do it anyways. `cat GCA_000001405.27_GRCh38.p12_genomic.fna GCA_000001405.27_GRCh38.p12_rna_from_genomic.fna > hg38.fna`

-Then build with `bowtie2-index hg38.fa hg38` This takes about 5 hours on our server so might take considerably longer depending on specs.
-Once this completes you'll need to go edit line 5 of host_filter.py to read `DB_LOCATION = '/path/to/hg38'`.
+Then build with `bowtie2-index hg38.fa hg38` This doesn't take too long on our server but might take considerably longer depending on specs.
+Once this completes you'll need to go edit the ini file `BWT_DB_LOCATION = '/path/to/hg38'`.

 ### 3. SNAP Index to NT.
 #### Approximate time: Setup ~ 2 hours, Index build ~3 days (might be MUCH longer)